Reserve Your SpotUrgent Care

 The IBD program's team of experts offers broad-based knowledge in every area of IBD treatment, including innovative immune-suppressing drug therapy such as Infliximab (Remicade) or Adalimumab (Humira).
 Leading pharmaceutical and biotechnology companies continually work with the expertise of our program’s clinicians regarding their new products and procedures.

-Our GI division provides a unique service to our patients with IBD - an outpatient Infliximab (Remicade) infusion center.
-Your child does not have to go to the hospital to get this medication as it can be done at the very pleasant and comfortable outpatient setting of our clinic.
+For the comfort and convenience of patients and families, our GI division provides outpatient Infliximab (Remicade) infusion services.
+Your child does not have to go to the hospital to get this medication as it can be done at the very pleasant and comfortable outpatient setting of our practice.

 Infliximab (Remicade) is a medication used to treat IBD.
 Infliximab (Remicade) helps decrease inflammation associated with inflammatory bowel disease by blocking an inflammatory chemical in the body.
 Infliximab (Remicade) is injected into a vein for 2 to 3 hours, a procedure called an infusion.
-This can be done in an outpatient setting at our Pediatric Gastroenterology Outpatient Infusion Center.
+This can be done in an outpatient setting at our Pediatric Gastroenterology practice.

 Infliximab (Remicade) is a very potent drug with the potential for side effects, which may occur during or after the infusion.
 Allergic reactions to the protein in Infliximab (Remicade) may be seen at any time during treatment.
-Therefore, it is important that we monitor patients for these side effects during infusion.
-Our center is equipped to take care of such infusion reactions if they occur.
+Therefore, it is important that we monitor patients.

 3000 New Bern Ave.